Advanced Care for Eye Diseases and Disorders

 Glaucoma, the leading cause of blindness in the U.S., is a group of eye diseases that damage the optic nerve.
 Glaucoma usually occurs when the fluid pressure in the eyes slowly begins to rise, damaging the optic nerve.
 Without treatment glaucoma will result in the loss of peripheral (side) vision and over time, total blindness will occur.

 Certain people are more at risk for glaucoma and should obtain an eye examination at least every year.
 These include African Americans age 40 and over; persons over 60 years of age, particularly Mexican Americans; and those with a family history of glaucoma.
 The risk of developing glaucoma is also twice as high among diabetics.
 With many people having no warning signs, measuring the pressure of the eyes each year is the best way to monitor for the disease.

 Experience the Most Progressive Eye Care in New Orleans

-Our optometrists offer more than just a routine check-up.
+Our optometrist offers more than just a routine check-up.
 We promise you’ll leave satisfied, informed, and confident in your eye care decisions.
-Schedule an appointment at one of our conveniently located clinics by using the forms below.
+Schedule an appointment at our conveniently located clinic by using the form below.